Garth Nix: Biography

 Born in Melbourne, Nix was raised in Canberra.
 He attended Turner Primary School, Lyneham High School and Dickson College for schooling.
 While at Dickson College, Nix joined the Australian Army Reserve.
-After a period working for the Australian government, he traveled in Europe before returning to Australia in 1983 and undertaking a BA in professional writing at Canberra University.
+After a period working for the Australian government, he traveled in Europe before returning to Australia in 1983 and undertaking a BA in professional writing at University of Canberra.

 He worked in a Canberra bookshop after graduation, before moving to Sydney in 1987, where he worked his way up in the publishing field.
 He was a sales rep and publicist before becoming a senior editor at HarperCollins.
 In 1993 he commenced further travel in Asia, the Middle East and Eastern Europe before becoming a marketing consultant, founding his own company, Gotley Nix Evans Pty Ltd. From 1999 to 2002 he worked as a literary agent with Curtis Brown (Australia) Pty Ltd before becoming a full-time author.

 In addition to his work as a fantasy novelist, Nix has written a number of scenarios and articles for the role playing field, including those for Dungeons & Dragons and Traveller.
 These have appeared in related publications such as White Dwarf, Multiverse and Breakout!.
-He has also written case studies, articles and news items in the information technology field, his work appearing in publications such as Computerworld and PCWorld.
+He has also written case studies, articles and news items in the information technology field, his work appearing in publications such as Computerworld and PC World.

+Nix was awarded the Medal of the Order of Australia in the 2025 King's Birthday Honours.

 Nix currently lives in Sydney with his wife Anna McFarlane, a publisher, and their sons Thomas and Edward.